The-Foreigners/The-Foreigners.github.io/objectives.md

   - Pay for Gundrand's provisions.
   - Acquire a satchel.
   - Fetch mule and cart in Me'uiedra

+- Resolve mysterious happenings in Orlane.
+(See Ailla)

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-(Brew hard cider for taphouse?)
+  - Provide apples to brew hard cider (for taphouse?)
+  - Is he a good source of creature lore?

 - Follow up with report that Quenell Alderleaf's son Carp saw Redbrands near a cave in the woods outside their farm near Phandalin (Maybe inform Sildar).